Skip to main content

 img

-Testing OrchLLM bot
+Testing OrchLLM AI-agent

 2. Assess reasoning: Check the reasoning provided in the output and adjust the description or prompt as needed.